CWWhitney/Limpopo_model/limpopo_decision_function.md

 manual](https://cran.r-project.org/web/packages/decisionSupport/decisionSupport.pdf),
 especially under `welfareDecisionAnalysis`.

-Here we apply the aforementioned post-hoc analysis to the `mcSimulation()` outputs with `plsr.mcSimulation()` to determine the VIP score and coefficients of our PLS regression models.
+We apply the aforementioned post-hoc analysis to the `mcSimulation()` outputs with `plsr.mcSimulation()` to determine the VIP score and coefficients of our PLS regression models.
 This functions use the outputs of the `mcSimulation()` selecting all the input variables from the decision analysis function in the parameter `object` and then runs a PLS regression with an outcome variable defined in the parameter `resultName`.
 We also need to import the input table again to replace the labels for the variables on the y-axis.
 The input table can include a `label` and `variable` column.
 The standard labels (from the